Jay Whiss: Peace of Mind: 2019–2022

-Death
+Death and legacy

-In August 2025, Jimmy Prime announced on Instagram that Whiss had died in March 2025 due to complications from brain cancer.
+In August 2025, Jimmy Prime announced on Instagram that Jay Whiss had died in March 2025 due to complications from brain cancer.
 The family chose to keep the matter private at the time of his death, only announcing it to the public four months later.
-Whiss spent the last moments of his life in Alberta.
+Jay Whiss spent the last moments of his life in Alberta.

+The Juno Awards of 2026, held on March 29, paid homage to Jay Whiss and included him in the 2026 In Memoriam, which pays tribute to members of the Canadian music community who died in the last year, honouring their lasting contributions to Canada's culture.

 Artistry

 Influences

-Whiss has cited several hip hop artists as influencing his rapping style, including Ludacris, Missy Elliot, The Notorious B.I.G., and Jay Z, while also crediting various Canadian musicians, such as Solitair, Kardinal Offishall, and Point Blank.
+Jay Whiss has cited several hip hop artists as influencing his rapping style, including Ludacris, Missy Elliott, The Notorious B.I.G., and Jay Z, while also crediting various Canadian musicians, such as Solitair, Kardinal Offishall, and Point Blank.